 What is a Special Collection?

 The Open Library of Humanities (OLH) Special Collections are collections of articles published within the OLH journal dedicated to focussed research topics (see the journal’s homepage).
-These function in a similar way to special issues of “traditional” journals, with a couple of key differences:
+These function in a similar way to special issues of “traditional” journals, with two key differences:

-- Articles are published on a “rolling” format, meaning that each article is published as soon as it passes successfully through the double blind peer review process.
+- Articles are published in a “rolling” format, meaning that each article is published as soon as it passes successfully through the double blind peer review process.

 - Whilst articles are collated within the Special Collection, which has its own dedicated URL, they also appear within the general issues of the Open Library of Humanities journal, drawing a wider and interdisciplinary humanities readership to the collection.